zuern/PiRover/README.md

 Currently `server.py` and `networkSend.py` need to be linked into the `darkflow` directory and run from there in order for yolo to work

-`main` is the starting point of the server-side code.
+`server` is the starting point of the server-side code.
 The code operates by listening for an incoming image from the PiRover.
 When it recieves the image it saves it to disk, to a folder the CNN is watching.

 The CNN will see a new file and process the file, outputting a JSON file containing an array of all the bounding boxes for detected objects.
 The bounding box data looks like: